BOARD OF DIRECTORS & STAFF

 Betsy is a current SBF Development Committee member and resident of The Ford Field and River Club.
 Betsy and her husband became “snowbirds” traveling between Chagrin Falls, OH to Savannah and Richmond Hill back in 1999.
 In 2019 they became full-time Georgia residents.
 For 30 years Betsy was an active member of a book club in Chagrin Falls, and for the last 10 years she has chaired the Ford Book Club.

-Jaqueline is a real estate agent in the downtown Savannah area who loves Savannah as much as she loves her clients.
+Jacqueline is a real estate agent in the downtown Savannah area who loves Savannah as much as she loves her clients.
 After visiting Savannah for the first time in the spring of 2001, she realized that Savannah was home to her future.
-Jaqueline received a B.S. in Interior Design from Western Michigan University.
+Jacqueline received a B.S. in Interior Design from Western Michigan University.

 Erick Opsahl